 - Your legal marital status changes through marriage, divorce, death, or annulment. - Your number of dependents changes by reason of birth, adoption (or placement for adoption), or death.
-(If your child no longer qualifies for dependent care because he or she turned 13, then that is a loss of a dependent under the DCSA but not under the health care FSA).
+(If your child no longer qualifies for dependent care because the child turned 13, then that is a loss of a dependent under the DCSA but not under the health care FSA).